ngcurrier/ProteusCFD/README.md

   make TARGET=bluetick (must also switch toolchain to XLC) make TARGET=papertape (with infiniband support)

+  Also, you must build the decomposition/recomposition tools to write files Proteus understands.
+  "make tools"  will build these for you
+  All executable code will be built in the ProteusCFD/bin directory.
+All executables are meant to be run via command line and will output usage information if you run the executable with no arguments.

 Usage:
   Proteus (like most CFD solvers) requires a volume grid of a geometry.
 The grid in this